chrisPiemonte/crime-analysis/README.md

-# Association Rule Mining from Spatial Data for Crime Analysis
+# Association Rule Mining from <br /> Spatial Data for Crime Analysis

 I suggest to setup a virtual environment using [miniconda](http://conda.pydata.org/miniconda.html)